Night School (novel): Plot

-The team contacts the US Army and learn that the American is Horace Wiley, an artilleryman who has been AWOL from his post for several months.
+The team contacts the US Army and learn that the American is Horace Wiley, a front-line artilleryman who has been AWOL from his post for several months.
 Despite Griezman's attempts to intercept her, the messenger meets with Wiley and confirms the deal before leaving Germany.
 Reacher, through an extensive search of Wiley's past as well as meeting with both his "uncle" Arnold Mason and an aging commander who served alongside Mason during the Korean War, determines that the items being sold are "Davy Crocketts", miniature nuclear bombs developed during the Cold War.
 A stash of ten bombs had accidentally been left behind by the US Army in a German supply depot, and Wiley had dedicated his entire service career to finding and selling them to purchase a ranch in Argentina.
 Wiley murders the forger in his apartment and rents a van to move the bombs, which both the team and Dremmler learn about.

 After setting an explosion to distract the authorities and narrowly evading Reacher's team when they search his apartment, Wiley is stabbed to death by two of Dremmler's men, who steal the van and the codes required to detonate the bombs.
 The team arrives at the same time as the crew hired by the terrorists to transport the goods; Reacher kills the workers and captures the messenger.
 With Griezman's help, he figures out that the van is being kept at Dremmler's shoe warehouse and takes Neagley and two military cops, Hooper and Orozco, to retrieve it.
 He finds and kills Dremmler in his office to cover up the theft.
 The military covers up all the other evidence and the bombs are returned to the United States.
 Reacher and Neagley are both awarded a Commendation Medal for their service.